By Stephen Walton

 Yes, it takes time, commitment and discipline, but with mindful effort and practice, good communication becomes a habit, leading to loving and harmonious family relationships.

-I personally believe it is not an option to attempt to improve your communication skills... it is:
+I personally believe it is not just an option to attempt to improve your communication skills...

 For references in the above article go to: